Custis Trail

 Custis Trail Description

-The trail can be difficult for the aerobically challenged—its hills are quite a workout and more so if you are traveling east to west.
-The Custis Trail parallels I-66 but concrete barriers keep the traffic noise down.
-In places the trail is narrow and has a few blind curves, so cyclists should take them slowly to avoid colliding with the many runners and walkers you'll encounter.
+The trail can be difficult for the aerobically challenged—it's hills are quite a workout and more so if you are traveling east to west.
+The Custis Trail parallels I-66, but concrete barriers keep the traffic noise down.
+In places, the trail is narrow and has a few blind curves, so cyclists should take them slowly to avoid colliding with the many runners and walkers they'll encounter.

-The trail begins in Rosslyn at the intersection of Lee Highway and Lynn Street and follows a wide sidewalk up the hill as it heads west.
-Beyond the Key Bridge Marriott Hotel, the trail turns to asphalt and becomes more narrow; the uphill climb is a grunt.
-The trail then crosses over I-66 and follows it to where the Custis hooks up with the W&OD Trail.
-From this area you can also cross the W&OD to the Four Mile Run Trail.
+The trail leaves off in the north from Rosslyn at the intersection of Lee Highway and Lynn Street and follows a wide sidewalk up the hill as it heads west.
+Beyond the Key Bridge Marriott Hotel, the trail turns to asphalt and becomes narrower; the uphill climb is a grunt.
+The trail then crosses over I-66 and follows it to where the Custis Trail hooks up with the W&OD Trail.
+From here, you can also cross the W&OD to the Four Mile Run Trail.
 Linking all these trails together provides more than 70 miles of non-motorized corridor.

 Parking and Trail Access

-Public (paid) parking is available in Rosslyn and free parking is available at Roosevelt Island parking lot off George Washington Parkway (access only heading N/W bound).
-You can also park at Bon Air Memorial Park in Arlington.
+Public parking is available in Rosslyn, and free parking is available at the Roosevelt Island parking lot off the George Washington Parkway (access only heading N/W bound).
+Trail users can also park at Bon Air Memorial Park in Arlington.

 Custis Trail Reviews